Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Introduction

 According to the \textit{Gaia} measurements, the distance to the source is 3.0$^{+2.0}_{-1.1}$ kpc \citep{BailerJones2018}.
 However, \citet{Strader2019ATel} argued that the parallax measurement of the optical counterpart in \textit{Gaia} DR2 is not significant and thus this estimate is not constraining.
-Furthermore, based on the PS1 reddening maps \citep{2018MNRAS.478..651G}, high X-ray absorption and optical reddening in the direction of the source point to a larger distance of >12 kpc \citep{Strader2019ATel}.
-Large distance to \source\ was recently confirmed by \citet{Tuo2020} who derived $d=12.4\pm0.2$~kpc based on the torque model and the pulse profile evolution during the 2019 outburst.
+Furthermore, the PS1 reddening maps \citep{2018MNRAS.478..651G}, high X-ray absorption, and optical reddening in the direction of the source also point to a larger distance of >12 kpc \citep{Strader2019ATel}.
+A similarly large distance of $d=12.4\pm0.2$~kpc was recently derived by \citet{Tuo2020} based on the torque models and the pulse profile evolution during the 2019 outburst.

+The pulse profile of \source\ is relatively complex, and demonstrates variable structure depending both on the X-ray luminosity and photon energy \citep{Chen2008,Lei2009}.
+Based on the \textit{NICER} and \hx\ data obtained during the 2019 outburst, \cite{LongJi2020} discovered short flares in the light curve of the source with significant variability of the pulse profile in the flares and persistent emission.
+The observed behaviour was interpreted as changes in the beam pattern due to transitions between sub- and supercritical accretion regimes and the onset of an accretion column.

-Assuming the spin equilibrium, \citet{Galloway2005} estimated the magnetic field strength on the neutron star (NS) to be $B \approx$ 0.3 $\times$ 10$^{12}$($d/10$ kpc)$^{-6/7}$ G. Later, \citet{James2011} interpreted the discovered quasi-periodic oscillations (QPOs) at around 0.135 Hz in context of the beat-frequency model.
-Assuming that the QPO appears at the beat frequency between the pulsar spin frequency and the Keplerian frequency at the magnetospheric radius, the authors obtained, therefore, the same value of $B \approx$ 0.3 $\times$ 10$^{12}$ G (assuming distance of 10 kpc).
-On the other hand, spin evolution of \source\ during 2019 outburst led \citet{Tuo2020} to argue in favor of ten times stronger field $B \approx$ 4.3 $\times$ 10$^{12}$ G, leaving question on the NS magnetic field open, pending possible detection of a cyclotron line.
+Assuming the spin equilibrium, \citet{Galloway2005} estimated the magnetic field strength of the NS to be $B \approx$ 0.3 $\times$ 10$^{12}$($d/10$ kpc)$^{-6/7}$ G. Later, \citet{James2011} interpreted the discovered quasi-periodic oscillations (QPOs) at around 0.135 Hz in the context of the beat-frequency model \citep{Alpar-Shaham1985,Miller1998}.
+Assuming that the QPO appears at the beat frequency between the pulsar spin frequency and the Keplerian frequency at the magnetospheric radius, the authors obtained the same value of $B \approx$ 0.3 $\times$ 10$^{12}$ G (assuming distance of 10 kpc).
+On the other hand, the spin evolution of \source\ during the 2019 outburst led \citet{Tuo2020} to argue in favour of ten-times stronger field $B \approx$ 4.3 $\times$ 10$^{12}$ G, leaving questions as to the NS magnetic field open.